 Because they are not living at home, they are required to learn how to live with, trust, and respect their peers in an environment of "controlled freedom”.

 As many graduates have remarked, there are few substitutes for having to manage your own academic and personal responsibilities at a young age.
-Again, the statistics highlight the value of a boarding school education with eighty-seven percent of graduates saying they were well-prepared for university versus just 39% of their state school peers.
+Again, the statistics highlight the value of a Boarding School education with 87% of graduates saying they were well-prepared for university versus just 39% of their state school peers.

 Boarding Graduates Lead Exceptional Lives